HomeLatest NewsIndustryFacing global ire, Facebook removes 5,381 malicious accounts from its platform

 Earlier in June, the company removed eight networks from seven countries.
 The vast majority of these campaigns targeted people in their own countries.
 Facebook removed 2,784 accounts, 206 Instagram Accounts, 2,249 Pages and 142 Groups in June.

-Facebook removed 675 Facebook accounts, 16 Pages, and 10 Instagram accounts in Iraq and Iran that targeted audiences in Iraq and were linked to Al-Maaref in Iraq and Alborz Analysis and Development, an IT firm in Tehran.
+Facebook removed 675 Facebook accounts, 16 Pages, and 10 Instagram accounts in Iraq and Iran that targeted audiences in Iraq and were linked to Al-Maaref Radio in Iraq and Alborz Analysis and Development, an firm in Tehran.

 “We found this activity as part of our internal investigation into suspected coordinated inauthentic behaviour in the region,” the social network said in a statement.